Vaccinium vitis-idaea 'Koralle'

 Features & Attributes

-This is an open spreading evergreen shrub with a spreading, ground-hugging habit of growth.
+This is an open spreading deciduous shrub with a spreading, ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Koralle Lingonberry is sutiable for the following landscape applications;